StevensND/ghidra-port-mods-guide/Code Updater for Nintendo Switch/Using only the Python scripts/readme.md

 ### Video guide

-This is a [quick video guide](https://youtu.be/8FbzlcadVQY?si=Nx4uSKnY40xyXt-k) about what I'm going to explain in this written guide.
+This is a [quick video guide](https://youtu.be/bNWQGp8Hf0c?si=LEcw4odDWEPYxF8F) about what I'm going to explain in this written guide.

 Check it out.
 Especially if you got lost at any step.

+Pause the video when necessary.

 ### Steps